choltz/blog/content/blog/functional-composition-in-ruby.md

 +++
-title         = "functional composition library in ruby - part 1" date          = "2017-01-14T16:18:00"
+title         = "Functional composition in ruby" date          = "2017-01-14T16:18:00"
 comments      = true
 thumbnail     = "images/gears.png"
 image_creator = "http://maxpixel.freegreatpicture.com/Machinery-Mechanical-Cogs-Gears-Machine-1236578"
 +++
+This is one of a multi-part series discussing how to build a functional chaining library in ruby.

+* Functional Composition in Ruby (this article)
+* <a href="/blog/building-a-functional-composition-library-in-ruby/">Building a Functional Composition Library in Ruby</a>
+* <a href="/blog/building-a-functional-composition-library-in-ruby-composition-operator">Building a functional composition library in ruby - composition operator</a>

 Since Elixir has grown in popularity, I've seen a <a href="http://www.akitaonrails.com/2016/02/18/elixir-pipe-operator-for-ruby-chainable-methods" target="window">few</a> <a href="http://blog.molawson.com/elixir-pipes-in-ruby/" target="window">articles</a> spring up about how the pipe operator `|>` can be implemented in Ruby.
 I've been writing code with this style in an app at work lately and have found that it can result in readable and simplified code.

 <!--more-->